 As biology spans a wide range of ideas, our classes explore concepts across cellular and molecular biology, organismal and evolutionary biology, terrestrial and aquatic ecology, plant and animal physiology, and animal behavior.
 Students are broadly exposed to these ideas in our 100- and 200- level courses and then specialize in our 300- and 400- level elective courses.
 Throughout the curriculum, students engage with the scientific literature and the scientific process.
 Students in the Biology Department may choose from four different majors: Biology, Molecular Biology, Environmental Biology, and Marine & Freshwater Science.
 Many students from other majors and programs are active participants in our courses.

 The Biology department engages students in research in both classroom and faculty laboratories.
 All students are required to complete one semester of research during their senior year by taking a senior research tutorial (BIOL474 - 489), but many of our students start research earlier during the academic year or as part of our summer research program.
 We have robust facilities and resources that enable cutting-edge research, and our faculty actively publish and write grants to further support their research.
-The Biology department is housed in the Ho Science Center and Olin Hall, the latter of which is currently being renovated to provide state-of-the-art classroom, laboratory and collaborative spaces.
-The renovation of Olin Hall will be completed by the start of the spring semester 2024.
+The Biology department is housed in the Ho Science Center and Olin Hall, the latter of which has recently been renovated to provide state-of-the-art classroom, laboratory and collaborative spaces.

 Many of our students study abroad during their time at Colgate University.
 In addition, many of our faculty lead Colgate Study Groups including the Bethesda Biomedical Research Study Group, which allows students to earn college credit for conducting research at the NIH during the academic year.